 The information for each telescope is shown in the Deep Sky Menu (see red circle left menu).
 Then scroll down and you will see the Minimum target elevation (highlighted here in yellow at the bottom middle).

-Most of the telescopes at New Mexico and Australia can get to within 25-30 degrees of the horizon.
-T11 can get to within 15 degrees.
+Most of the telescopes at Australia can get to within 25-30 degrees of the horizon.

 The telescopes at Nerpio Spain can get to within 35 degrees of the horizon.